QMCPACK/qmcpack/docs/developing.rst

 The `current workflow conventions`_ for the project are described in the wiki on the GitHub repository.
 It will save you and all the maintainers considerable time if you read these and ask questions up front.

-A PR should follow these standards before inclusion in the mainline.
+A pull request (PR) should follow these standards before inclusion in the mainline.
 You can be sure of properly following the formatting conventions if you use clang-format.
 The mechanics of clang-format setup and use can be found at https://github.com/QMCPACK/qmcpack/wiki/Source-formatting.

-The clang-format file found at ``qmcpack/src/.clang-format`` should be run over all code touched in a PR before a pull request is prepared.
+The clang-format file found at ``qmcpack/src/.clang-format`` should be run over all code touched in a PR before it is prepared.
 We also encourage developers to run clang-tidy with the ``qmcpack/src/.clang-tidy`` configuration over all new code.

 As much as possible, try to break up refactoring, reformatting, feature, and bugs into separate, small PRs.
 Aim for something that